By Celia Coates

-Elmer Green had what he called “vision dreams” which were dreams, and visions, and views of another level of reality.
+Elmer Green had what he called “vision dreams” which were both dreams and visions.
+They were views of another level of reality.
 Many years ago he dreamed about a friend, a guy who worked with him as the foreman of a group at Minneapolis Honeywell that was manufacturing telescopes for the Army.
 In the vision dream Elmer could see the friend going around and around the Earth.
 Then, all of a sudden, the friend could hear Elmer say to him, “Now it’s time for you to go vertically instead of round and round.”
 That is the kind of advice Elmer would offer when he was fully awake as well as when he was in another state of consciousness.

 “…(A) striking event happened when I was three years old which created the most vivid and indelible memory of my life – and even today, it seems as bright as when it happened.

 I was sitting in one of those old stuffed-leather armchairs with my back up against one side, one shoulder somewhat turned against the back of the chair, and my feet straight across the seat, not quite touching the other side.
 What a comfortable chair, I thought.
 And then I remembered thinking, with great self-awareness, ‘This isn’t such a bad place after all.’

 That thought had hardly crossed my mind when the opposite wall of the room began to brighten with a golden hue, and as the gold increased in intensity the curtains over the windows, and the windows too, and all the furniture in the room, vanished.
 How surprising – and interesting.
 I’d never before seen such a thing.
 Even the ceiling and the hanging light fixture disappeared in the gold light.